-This GCi edition we came to the conclusion that for new contributors, there are a bunch of drawbacks in the current system that make it no longer viable to continue to run the platform in it's current form.
+During the last edition of GCi we noticed that new contributors find the current system confusing at first, which make it less interesting/useful to continue to run the platform in it's current form.

 Getting started / Requirements

 The Sample Platform is written in Python, so we expect good knowledge of Python.
-The new project is not necessarily python-based, but the choice should be made based on maintainability (unit testing) and availability of third-party API's and libraries.
+Choices for libraries should be made based on maintainability (unit testing) and availability of third-party API's.

 Additional information not necessarily well organized :-)